-On the other hand, the plants are directly or indirectly affected from air pollutants, this can be done via leaves or accumulation of chemicals in the soil.
-The air pollutants critically bring alteration in physiology of the plants.
+On the other hand, the plants are directly or indirectly affected from air pollutants, this can be done via leaves or the accumulation of chemicals in the soil.
+The air pollutants critically bring alteration in the physiology of the plants.

 Suspended particles in the air cause hindrance in the sunlight's amount reaching the Earth.
 It highly disrupts the process of photosynthesis.
-Also the air in and around the industrial area which is mainly polluted, leaves no stone unturned in causing harm to resources adopting different routes and depends on the toxicity levels of the pollutants.
+Also the air in and around the industrial area which is mainly polluted, leaves no stone unturned in causing harm to resources by adopting different routes and depending on the toxicity levels of the pollutants.

-Industrialization has also caused water pollution.
+The industrialization has also caused water pollution.
 The toxic contaminants even reach the groundwater and degrade its quality.
 Major pollutants that cause groundwater pollution include mercury, lead, solvents etc.

-Industrial pollution has remained a constant threat that has been wreaking havoc ever since the period of industrial revolution.
+Industrial pollution has remained a constant threat that has been wreaking havoc ever since the period of the industrial revolution.
 Pollutants may cast many ill effects as being synergistic or antagonistic in nature.
 Constant setbacks are experienced by the plants by these pollutants.

 Pollution Caused by Heavy Metals

-Industrial effluents major constituent is that of heavy metals.
-They attract great interest from the environment concerned community since they are released marking considerable levels and if somehow they get discharged into the groundwater, they can cast toxic effects indirectly threatening the life of living organisms.
+Industrial effluent's major constituent is that of heavy metals.
+They attract great interest from the environment-concerned community since they are released marking considerable levels and if somehow they get discharged into the groundwater, they can cast toxic effects indirectly threatening the life of living organisms.

-These heavy metals that find their home in the industrial wastes often entail distribution in diverse phases (geochemical) for example, carbonates.
+These heavy metals that find their home in industrial wastes often entail distribution in diverse phases (geochemical) for example, carbonates.
 Further it is advisable that one must gather adequate information about the type of industrial waste before getting rid of it mainly through disposal.

-Pollution that heavy metals cause can be escalated to higher severity levels if not monitored or regulated by set laws and regulation in place.
+Pollution that heavy metals cause can be escalated to higher severity levels if not monitored or regulated by set laws and regulations in place.
 There has to be a framework within which the industrial activities must be carried out.
 It should be such that it governs all the activities on the industrial spectrum.

 Policies in India to Combat Industrial Pollution

 In contrast to the constitutional restricted policies, there are other national policies in place like National Policy on Pollution Abatement.
-However these policies cannot be judicially enforced, however they in a way act as a repository of guiding principles and rules for the both central and state government.
+However these policies cannot be judicially enforced, however they in a way act as a repository of guiding principles and rules for both central and state governments.
 These policies entail the enumerated principles that act as a guiding factor which are as follows: